sortofsleepy/metal-sample/README.md

 # metal-sample
 This is just a simple reference project for how to use Metal.
 All it does is create a Cube and place it in the middle of the scene while simultanneously rendering the camera image from the back camera.
+It also shows how to use uniform buffers and some shader work in making the cube rotate due to an incrementing value passed via the UBO.

 Notes
 ====